redeboer/BOSS_Gitbook/README.md

 	the jobOptions file is : jobOptions.txt
 	ERROR! the jobOptions file is empty!

+**Step 7:** It is convention to place your **BOSS** packages in a *workarea* folder next to the `cmthome` folder we have been using so far.
+Let's create it:

+	cd /ihepbatch/bes/$USER
+	mkdir workarea-7.0.3

+We'll get back to this folder when we [set up a BOSS package](#set-up-a-boss-package).

 ### (2) Set up the BOSS Afterburner
+This is the simple part.
 Go to the *BES file system* folder:

 	cd /besfs/users/$USER